kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/06-create-app-layout.md

 ## Why do we get an error?
 * We get errors like `Header is not defined` because we did not define those components yet
+* **time saving tip** If you have an error in your component, click the error and it will open that component in your default text editor

 ![errors](https://i.imgur.com/nLblST3.png)